lucavgn/Project-5-Distributed-Learning/README.md

 For this section of the project, testing was configured to allow the selection of workers (K) and initial local steps (J) via the command line.
 ### **Scripts**:
 The script is:
-`DynamicSGD_starting_code.ipynb` and three parameters must be provided:
+`DynamicSGD.ipynb` and three parameters must be provided:

-- The name of the file to execute, ending with .py (in this case, 'localSGD.py').
+- The name of the file to execute, ending with .py (in this case, 'DynamicSGD.py').
 - The number of workers (K: [2, 4, 8]).
 - The number of local steps (J).